almogelfassy/ocp-virtualization-workshop/03.storage/README.md

 exit
 ```

-You'll see that this image matches the correct size, corresponds to the PV that we requested be created for us, and has consumed approximately ~9GB of the disk, reflecting that we've cloned a copy of CentOS8 into our persistent volume via the data importer tool.
+You'll see that this image matches the correct size, corresponds to the PV that we requested be created for us, reflecting that we've cloned a copy of RHEL8.5 into our persistent volume via the data importer tool.
 We'll use this persistent volume to spawn a virtual machine in a later step.

-For now, let's move on and check out some networking.
-Click on "**Networking Setup**" below to move to the next lab section.